Mrs. Warren has a Master Degree in Natural Health & Nutrition. She enjoys researching and writing in her free time.

 Note: If you're caffeine sensitive, skip the tea and just add a few drops of peppermint oil to warm water, stir and enjoy.

 3. Cold Pack or Mask

-For a headache behind your eyes, try using a cold pack.
-Lay down and place the cold pack over your eyes until it returns to room temperature.
-The cold can help reduce inflamed blood vessels behind your eyes which in turn, can help get rid of your headache.
+Lay down, get comfortable, and place the pack over your eyes until it returns to room temperature.
+The cold can help reduce inflamed blood vessels which, in turn, can help get rid of your headache.

 4. Hot Shower or Bath

-This next tip is very simple.
-Just take a hot shower or a hot bath.
+This next tip is very simple: take a hot shower or bath.
 Sometimes hot water and steam can help relieve a bad headache.
 If that doesn't work, try applying a hot compress to your forehead but be careful to not burn yourself.
 Check the temperature before applying.

 Sometimes, the best thing for a headache is just to try and get some sleep.
-However, if you have a tension headache, I would not recommend laying down.
-When you experience a tension headache, and you lie down, you're putting pressure on the muscles in the back of your neck which can actually make your headache worse.
+However, if you have a tension headache, I would not recommend lying down completely flat.
+When you experience a tension headache and you lie down, you're putting pressure on the muscles in the back of your neck which can actually make your headache worse.

 What Causes Headaches?